kentcdodds/ux-genie/README.md

 The attributes of interest:

  - `ux-lamp` - The directive itself.
+ - `lamp-visible` - A doubly bound variable which controls the visibility of the lamp.
+(Toggles between `true` and `false` when the lamp is rubbed.)
  - `rub-class` - The class to give the lamp when it should be visible.
 Useful for CSS transitions.
 If excluded, the lamp will simply appear/disappear when rubbed.
  - `rub-shortcut` - The character code or character to bind as a shortcut to rub the lamp.
 Defaults to 32 (<kbd>space</kbd> keyCode).
  - `rub-modifier` - A modifier key to be pressed to rub the lamp (ie `ctrlKey`, `metaKey`, `shiftKey`, `altKey`).
 Defaults to `ctrlKey`.